-FAA probing why Vegas tower airport controller went silent
+Officials probe why Las Vegas airport controller went silent

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

+She does not respond to a pilot’s inquiry before the sound of a male voice is heard in the room asking if the woman is all right.

+Officials said a male controller who had been on break was summoned to return to the tower.
+Paramedics responded.

-The woman is on administrative leave, and the agency has ordered two controllers to be in the tower during busy hours.
+The FAA said the woman was put on administrative leave, and the agency ordered two controllers to be in the tower during busy hours.

+“The FAA is deeply concerned by the incident, is thoroughly investigating what occurred, and is taking immediate steps to modify its overnight shift staffing policies,” the agency statement said.

+McCarran is among the 10 busiest airports in the U.S. in passenger volume.
+The unidentified controller worked for a little more than an hour before trouble began and communicated with pilots of 29 aircraft before she was replaced, the FAA said.